- Water needs assessment ( how much do I have in storage for the home, fire and your livestock)

-The group area historically encompasses Faithfull and Sheans creeks, both hills and plains areas, and was formed in 1993.
-The group was formed to combat Pattersons Curse and other weeds, salinity, rabbits and erosion control along waterways.
+Originally formed in 1993, Balmattum Sheans Creek Landcare historically encompassed Faithfull and Sheans Creeks, both hills and plains.
+The group was formed to combat Pattersons Curse and other weeds, salinity, rabbits and erosion control along waterways and has extended their activities to include renewable energy and emerging agricultural practices.

-- Paterson’s Curse Control on Private Land – Further information about this project can be found below
+• Paterson’s Curse Control on Private Land

-- Tunnel erosion and salinity on fragile granite soils.
+• Tunnel erosion and salinity on fragile granite soils

-- Weed control along roadsides in partership with Strathbogie Shire Council.
+• Weed control along roadsides in partership with Strathbogie Shire Council

-- Dispersal of funds for weed control to local landholders.
+• Dispersal of funds for weed control to local landholders

-- Field days on rabbit control (further information below)
+• Field days on rabbit control

 “Paterson’s Curse is only a problem when landholders no longer consider it a problem”